rmcminds/salmonIPM/README.md

 # salmonIPM

 This is the development repo for **salmonIPM**, an R package that fits integrated population models to data from anadromous Pacific salmonid populations using a hierarchical Bayesian framework implemented in [Stan](https://mc-stan.org/).
-Various models are available, representing alternative life-history and data structures as well as independent or hierarchically pooled populations.
+Various models are available, representing alternative life histories and data structures as well as independent or hierarchically pooled populations.
 Users can specify stage-specific covariate effects and hyper-priors using formula syntax.

 ## Installation